 Business strategy and marketing were first recognised as important in the middle of the twentieth century.

 However, the role of marketing is best understood by leading consumer goods companies.
 It is most influential in the most successful businesses, such as Procter & Gamble and Unilever.
-However, the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.
+By contrast the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.

 Marketing is a business success factor

 In 2006 Booz & Company (2) identified that businesses with ‘healthy marketing DNA’ were almost 60% more profitable than their competitors.
 Also that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
 But what is ‘healthy marketing DNA’ and how can it be ‘bottled’?

 1. Ability to measure contribution to business growth